 Relaxing Picnics that Cater to all Tastes

-One thing that has always impressed me about Hazendal is how its culinary experiences – like the decadent, authentic Russian tea ceremony or their relaxing Babushka picnics – cater to all tastes and dietary requirements.
+One thing that has always impressed me about Hazendal is how its culinary experiences – like their relaxing Babushka picnics – cater to all tastes and dietary requirements.

 Whether you are vegan, vegetarian or even gluten intolerant, Hazendal happily caters to your dietary needs without compromising on the quality.
 (Or adding to the price…)